eriko-valence/edi-backend-tmp/logic-apps-varo-mail-processor/README.md

 ## Create the Gmail connection (Bring your own application)

-Note: This is not recommended as requires a Google security review.
+Note: This is not recommended as it requires a Google security review.
 Without the Google security review, the Gmail refresh tokens expire in seven days.

   * Configure Gmail connection
   * Connection name: `gmail`